envoyproxy/learnenvoy/_articles/routing-basics.md

 `docker-compose up --build -d`

-Now if we make a request to our service with no headers we should see responses from service 1a about 25% of the time.
+Now, if we make a request to our service with no headers we should see responses from service 1a about 25% of the time.

 ## Wrap-up